ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

   style="max-width: 20rem;"
 />

-The file sizes of the other apps are bigger and you can clearly see the compression artifacts that lead to a worse result.
+The other apps produce bigger files, and you can clearly see the compression artifacts that degrade the result.

 <table>
   <thead>